-Stars center Jeff Halpern was a late scratch after sustaining a lower-body injury in warmups, and defenseman Philippe Boucher did not return to the ice after the first period because of an upper-body injury.
+Stars centre Jeff Halpern was a late scratch after sustaining a lower-body injury in warmups, and defenceman Philippe Boucher did not return to the ice after the first period because of an upper-body injury.

 Dallas remained without five other regulars, including top offensive threat Mike Modano, who missed his 19th consecutive game with a hip/groin injury.

-Also out for the Stars were defenseman Sergei Zubov (elbow) and forwards Brenden Morrow (wrist), Steve Ott (ankle) and Matthew Barnaby (concussion).
+Also out for the Stars were defenceman Sergei Zubov (elbow) and forwards Brenden Morrow (wrist), Steve Ott (ankle) and Matthew Barnaby (concussion).